CyprianFusi/mcp-chess-server/README.md

 Replace `/path/to/mcp_chess_server` with the actual path to your installation directory.

-Alternatively, you can also integrate it directly from Github.
+Alternatively, you can also integrate it directly from Github by updating claude desktop as follows:
-The update claude desktop:

 ```json
 "chess": {